Ontario reports new daily COVID-19 record as new measures take effect in Saskatchewan

 It called the situation "extremely serious."

-"We are now in the holiday season and if members of the public choose to ignore public health measures and gather outside their households, the consequences risk overwhelming Ontario’s hospitals.
+"We are now in the holiday season and if members of the public choose to ignore public health measures and gather outside their households, the consequences risk overwhelming Ontario’s hospitals," the association said.

 "Every health-care system has its breaking point."